On the Computational Properties of Obviously Strategy-Proof Mechanisms

+To place \Cref{thm:verosp} in context, first observe that without the results in this paper, basic reasoning only places the OSP-implementability decision problem under the circuit model in the larger complexity class \textsf{NEXPTIME}.
+Specifically, the number of terminal vertices in an extensive-form mechanism for $\choice$ can equal $\prod_i|T_i|$, which can be exponentially large in the input size, for instance if all type sets $T_i$ and circuits $C_{u_i}$ and $C_{\choice}$ have constant size as $n$ grows.
+It then requires exponential time in the size of the circuit encoding~(\ref{eq:encoding}) to verify if a given extensive-form mechanism for $\choice$ is OSP, so the OSP-implementability decision problem lies in \textsf{NEXPTIME}.

+Our results from \Cref{sec:polytime} imply that deciding OSP-implementability under the circuit model in fact lies in the smaller class $\textsf{PSPACE}\subseteq\textsf{NEXPTIME}$, as \Cref{alg:niceconn} for verifying whether a choice rule is OSP-implementable requires space growing polynomially in the size of the circuit encoding~(\ref{eq:encoding}).

+\Cref{thm:verosp} shows the stronger\footnote{It is well known that $\text{co-\textsf{NP}}\subseteq\textsf{PSPACE}$, and it is widely conjectured that this inclusion is strict.} result that deciding OSP-implementability under the circuit model is co-\textsf{NP}-complete, thereby completely resolving the problem's complexity.
+Note that in contrast to the reasoning above for \textsf{NEXPTIME}, which gave an exponential-time algorithm for verifying that a given implementation of $\choice$ is OSP, we prove \Cref{thm:verosp} by giving a polynomial-time algorithm for verifying that \textit{no} implementation of $\choice$ is OSP.

-\begin{theorem} Under the circuit model, deciding whether a choice rule is OSP-implementable is co-\textsf{NP}-complete. \end{theorem} \begin{proof} First we show that deciding OSP-implementability is in co-\textsf{NP}.
+\begin{proof} First we show that deciding OSP-implementability is in co-\textsf{NP}.
 By Corollary~\ref{corr:finite_rule_out}, in order to show that $\choice$ is not OSP-implementable, it is sufficient to present a non-singleton set $T'=T_1'\times\cdots\times T_n'\subseteq T$, along with a proof that $T'$ has no child in the O-dag of $\choice$.
 By definition $T'$ has no child iff for all $i$, the graph $G_i(T')$ from the proof of Lemma~\ref{lem:findchildren} is connected, or equivalently, $G_i(T')$ has a spanning tree.
 Recall that $G_i(T')$ has vertex set $T_i'$, and a pair $\{t_i,t_i'\}\subseteq T_i'$ forms an edge in $G_i(T')$ iff there exist some $t_{-i},t_{-i}'\in T_{-i}'$ such that one of the following inequalities holds: